UKCloud/documentation/articles/managed-operations/man-monitoring-how-use-customer-polling.md

 ---
 title: How to use my own polling (monitoring) tooling with Managed Monitoring as a Service
 description: Describes how you can connect your own polling (monitoring) tooling to UKCloud's Managed Monitoring as a Service
-services: managed-services
+services: managed-operations
-author: sdixon
+author: Steve Dixon
-reviewer: shighmoor
+reviewer: Steve Dixon
-lastreviewed: 16/10/2020
+lastreviewed: 27/07/2021
 toc_rootlink: Managed IT Operations
 toc_sub1: Managed Monitoring as a Service
 toc_sub2: